linkerd/website/linkerd.io/content/gsoc.md

 ```

 Towards the end of your project, we may make arrangement for you to demonstrate
-your work on one of the Linkerd's monthly community meeting.
+your work on the Linkerd's monthly community meetup.
 This is an
 excellent opportunity for you to show off the amazing thing that you have been
 building!